MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-ActivityAlert.md

 ```

 ### -Operation
-The Operation parameter specifies the activitiesthat trigger activity alerts.
+The Operation parameter specifies the activities that trigger activity alerts.

 A valid value for this parameter is an activity that's available in the Office 365 audit log.
 For a description of these activities, see Search the audit log in the Office 365 Security & Compliance Center (https://go.microsoft.com/fwlink/p/?LinkId=824986).